Why Do We Pay Taxes?

 More often, the Senate comes up with its own version.
 That's because the House and the Senate have their own agendas.
 The Senate sends its version back to the House.
 If the House disagrees, it forms a Conference Committee to iron out the differences.
 That final version is sent to the president for signature.
 By then, it may have become a completely different bill.

-Therefore, the entire process is one giant negotiation between elected officials from different states and parties.
+The entire process is one giant negotiation between elected officials from different states and parties.
 Various industry lobbyists are also influential.
 Special and general interest groups also weigh in.

 State.
 Each State's legislature decides what kinds of taxes to impose.
 They also approve rate increases.
 They must determine if the taxes will be enough to pay for spending.
 They must also compare their tax structure to those of competing states.